PhiLFitters/kafe2/doc/src/parts/user_guide.rst

 a :py:obj:`matplotlib.pyplot.figure`-object is created.
 This means that all customization possible with *Matplotlib* can be done with *kafe2*-Plots as well.

 The Plot class supports plotting multiple fits at once.
+By default they will all appear in the same figure.
+The keyword `separate_figures=True` changes this behaviour, so that each fit will be plotted to a separte figure.

 .. code-block:: python

     import matplotlib.pyplot as plt
     from kafe2 import Plot
     p = Plot([fit_1, fit_2])
+    # for separate figures use:
+    # p = Plot([fit_1, fit_2], separate_figures=True)
     # insert customization here
     p.plot()
     plt.show()